yogin16/yogin16.github.io/_posts/2018-06-20-microservices-intro-to-rancher.md

 A microservice wants to have its own lifecycle(read: life of its own).
 It means it has freedom of programing language, freedom of deployment cycle.
 It wants to be easy to ship.
 (Thanks Docker!)

 ### What a microservice needs
-It needs to one thing but do well.
+It needs to do one thing but do it well.

 A service needs to be hosted.
 A stack where it can live! (apart from that, it also needs everything that is there for it to stay microservice; [they tend to be like monolith very fast](https://www.youtube.com/watch?v=X0tjziAQfNQ))